Blacks Beach in San Diego: 8 Things You May Not Know | La Jolla Beaches

-8 Things You May Not Know About Blacks Beach
+Blacks Beach: 8 Things You Should Know

-Blacks Beach sits along a beautiful part of the rocky La Jolla coastline.
-Being below the Torrey Pines Gliderport and just north of La Jolla Shores, it’s become a beloved surf spot for locals and remains pretty famous for it’s defining characteristic as a nude beach in San Diego!
+Blacks Beach lies along a beautiful stretch of the rocky La Jolla coastline.
+Positioned below the Torrey Pines Gliderport and just north of La Jolla Shores, locals have embraced it as a beloved surf spot.

 Photo By Daniel Bommarito